kubeckaj/JKCS.py-Manual/docs/source/BasicExample.rst

    # during XTB optimization (it does compare the non-hydrogen skelets),
    # then the 1000 electronic-energy lowest structures are saved for
    # next calculation. (-noex = do not print example)
-   sbatch -n 1 JKsend 'JKQC filteredXTB0.pkl -reacted -sort el -select 1000 -noex -out filteredXTB.pkl -ePKL > TO_DO_DFT.dat' | awk '{print $4}' >> .jobs.txt
+   JKQC filteredXTB0.pkl -reacted -sort el -select 1000 -noex -out filteredXTB.pkl -ePKL > TO_DO_DFT.dat

    #Run Gaussian SP calculation from the Result File TO_DO_DFT.dat.
 It
    # does submit 8-cpu job for each line in that file.
 The jobs is always